Housing & Home Furnishings (304)

 Develop 3D modeling skills and create a small mixed-use project using SketchUp.
 Create photorealistic renderings of exterior and interior spaces using Podium and Photoshop.
 Produce digital boards using Illustrator and Publisher.
 Explore materials and textures, image resolution, levels, color adjustments and presentation board layout for web and print.

-Prerequisites: 614-107 with a minimum grade of C and 304-132 (may be taken concurrently) with a minimum grade of C
+Prerequisites: 304-132 (may be taken concurrently) with a minimum grade of C

 See sections of this course